webdavis/vim-setswitch/README.md

 setswitch.vim
 =============

-_setswitch.vim: a user extensible plugin that adds buffer local settings to all settings in Vim._
+_setswitch.vim: a user extensible plugin that adds buffer local capabilities to all options in Vim._

-I won't lie to you, setswitch is probably the most useful plugin I've created.
+setswitch is probably the most useful plugin I've created.
 I literally wouldn't want to use Vim without it.
 Here's why:

 - setswitch makes all settings buffer local.
 That means even settings like `hlsearch` are buffer local with setswitch.